AWS DDoS Resiliency Best Practices Overview

 • AWS is responsible for protecting the global infrastructure that runs all of the services offered in the AWS cloud.
 This infrastructure is comprised of the hardware, software, networking, and facilities that run AWS services.

-• AWS provide several reports from third-party auditors who have verified their compliance with a variety of computer security standards and regulations
+• AWS provides several reports from third-party auditors who have verified their compliance with a variety of computer security standards and regulations (available via AWS Artifact)

-• AWS is responsible for the security configuration of its products that are considered managed services for e.g. RDS, DynamoDB
+• AWS is responsible for the security configuration of its products that are considered managed services for e.g. RDS, DynamoDB, Lambda, Fargate

 • For Managed Services, AWS will handle basic security tasks like guest operating system (OS) and database patching, firewall configuration, and disaster recovery.